coopersimon/rogue_creator/README.md

 More (to do with colouring text, centering text etc) will be coming soon.

 ##### Layout and map display: layout
-* `layout(text)`: Changes active layout to "text", as defined in json.
-This MUST be called before the end of the `init` script.

 * `print(text)`: Adds text to the print buffer, which can be displayed on screen.
 If the text is longer than the display length, it is split into multiple entries.
 * `next_print()`: Shows the next entry in the print buffer.